-21. PARENT ENTITY INFORMATION
+21. PARENT ENTITY INFORMATION (cont'd)

-Information relating to SPL: 30 June 2015 \$'000 30 June 2014 \$'000

-Current assets 37 6,071

-Total assets 8,130 8,331

-Current liabilities 21 15

-Total liabilities 21 15

-Issued capital 32,143 32,143

-Accumulated losses (24,266) (24,061)

-Equity benefit reserve 234 234

-Total shareholders' equity 8,111 8,316

-Profit/(Loss) of the parent entity (206) 2,419

-Total comprehensive income of the parent entity - -

-Details of any guarantees entered into by the parent entity in relation to the debts of its subsidiaries - -

-Details of any contingent liabilities of the parent entity - -

-Details of any contractual commitments by the parent entity for the acquisition of property, plant or equipment - -
+Information relating to SPL: 30 June 2016 \$'000 30 June 2015 \$'000 Profit/(Loss) of the parent entity [418] (206) Total comprehensive income of the parent entity - - Details of any guarantees entered into by the parent entity in relation to the debts of its subsidiaries - - Details of any contingent liabilities of the parent entity - - Details of any contractual commitments by the parent entity for the acquisition of property, plant or equipment - -

-Included in total assets is loan to controlled entity of \$8.093 million (2014: \$2.260 million).
-The loan to a

-Included in total assets is loan to controlled entity of \$8.093 million (2014: \$2.260 million).
+Included in total assets is loan to controlled entity of \$7.705 million (2015: \$8.093 million).
 The loan to a controlled entity is non-trade related, unsecured, non-interest bearing and has no fixed terms of repayment.
 The Company has undertaken not to recall this loan in the next 12 months.